erentatarr/The-Impact-of-Weather-Conditions-on-Traffic-Congestion-in-Istanbul/README.md

 2-**Istanbul Weather Forecast Logs 2020–2025**: https://www.kaggle.com/datasets/msacar/istanbul-weather-forecast-logs-dataset-2020-25  : This dataset serves as enrichment data, allowing the analysis of how weather variations influence the traffic index.
 Both datasets will be merged using the datetime field.

 **Important Note Regarding the Use of Weather Data:**

-Although the dataset is named "Istanbul Weather Forecast Logs," the data used in this project consists of daily weather records from past dates.
-The analysis is entirely retrospective, focusing on examining past traffic density along with past weather conditions on the same dates.
+The weather data used in this study was obtained from a forecasting system and consists of forecast outputs generated for dates between 2020 and 2025.
+Therefore, weather variables represent predicted conditions from the past rather than actual meteorological measurements.

-No future or predictive weather forecasts were used in this study.
-Weather records were treated as actual daily meteorological observations and combined with traffic data according to matching dates.
+This dataset was chosen due to its time span, data regularity, and direct availability for all dates matching traffic data.
+The aim of this project is not to evaluate forecast accuracy, but to examine the statistical relationships between traffic density and available weather information.
+Consequently, the analysis maintains its validity regarding the use of forecast-based weather inputs.

 **Istanbul Weather Forecast Logs 2020–2025 Content:**
 Daily and hourly weather data from Istanbul (2020–2025)